Vacuum Casting Service

 Your choice of casting resins can now be poured into the empty cavity to create a highly accurate copy of the original.
 It’s even possible to overmold with two or more materials.
 Silicone molds are typically good for 20 or so copies of the master pattern.

 The finished dimensions of vacuum cast parts are dependent on the accuracy of the master pattern, the part’s geometry and the type of casting material used.
 Generally a shrinkage rate of 0.15% is to be expected.

 Hundreds of casting polymers are commercially available to reproduce any conceivable hardness and surface texture.
 It is also possible to make parts that are fully opaque, translucent or completely transparent depending on your application.
 See more information on available materials.

-We’re proud to say that our vacuum cast parts have helped to pave the way towards full-scale production on many successful and famous products used in commercial, industrial and scientific applications around the world.
+We’re proud to say that our vacuum cast parts have helped to pave the way towards full-scale production on many successful products used in commercial, industrial and scientific applications around the world.
 We’re confident we can meet and exceed your expectations just as we’ve done for thousands of customers before.
 Contact us today for a free design review and quotation.